 Editorial oversight of the publication rests with the committee or with any other party nominated by the committee for that purpose.
-Where such responsibility is devolved to an individual, that person shall be appointed to work under terms and conditions specified by the committee and to a job description mutually negotiated for the position.
-That person shall be called the editor.

-- a) an editor (should one be appointed) shall attend committee meetings but shall have no voting rights; - b) notwithstanding the appointment of an editor, ultimate responsibility for the content, presentation and publication remains with the committee.
+Notwithstanding the appointment of an editor, the ultimate responsibility for the content, presentation and publication remains with the committee.

-7. Website
+7. Committee Appointments